rpflynn22/godoc-operator/README.md

 ```

 Note that this won't work for you as the sample references _my_ private repo.
-You'll need to change the repo to a URL you have access to (public or private)
+You'll need to change the repo to a URL you have access to (public or private).
-and create a Secret containing the PAT that can be used to access the repo.

-## Current State

-It only creates missing things right now.
-It does not deal with spec drift or
-deletion.